-Employees trust their employers to pay them correctly, to not retaliate against them and to do the right thing when discrimination exists in the workplace.
-When the employee can no longer trust their employer and have been wronged, they have the legal right and the ability to prosecute their employer under the appropriate California and Federal Labor Laws.
+Employees trust their employers to pay them correctly, to not retaliate against them, and to do the right thing when discrimination exists in the workplace.
+When the employee can no longer trust their employer, they have the legal right and the ability to prosecute their employer under the appropriate California and Federal Labor Laws.

 Employment issues can arise in a variety of ways.
 Just because an attorney states that he or she is an employment attorney, that does not mean they handle all areas of employment practice.
 You want to find an attorney that specializes in the area of employment law that is directly related to your case.
 Our firm specializes in the following areas: